-As reported by HRW on 11 November 2003, the Chinese government has begun making anti-retroviral drugs available free of charge to all rural residents and to those in urban areas unable to pay for the treatment themselves.
+- 30.08 As reported by HRW on 11 November 2003, the Chinese government has begun making anti-retroviral drugs available free of charge to all rural residents and to those in urban areas unable to pay for the treatment themselves.
 [7g] As reported by the official China Daily newspaper on 14 April 2004, to qualify for free medical treatment, patients must be rural residents or urban citizens who have economic difficulties and are not covered by any basic medical insurance.
-[14j]

-- 34.10 On 15 April 2004, the official People's Daily newspaper reported that the government had announced the introduction of free AIDS tests and consultations for all citizens.
+[14j] - 30.09 On 15 April 2004, the official People's Daily newspaper reported that the government had announced the introduction of free AIDS tests and consultations for all citizens.
 The report stated, "According to the regulation, the central government pay for the tests in the AIDS-stricken areas while the local governments in other areas pay themselves."
-[12q] As reported in the Guardian newspaper on the same date, "In theory yesterday's announcement threw the clinic doors open to everyone, though it remains to be seen whether China's underfunded health system will be able to cope with a surge in the demand for tests or treatment."
-[41f] - 34.11 As reported by the official news agency Xinhua on 1 December 2004, "More than 10,000 AIDS patients have been given free anti-retroviral therapy, a kind of anti-virus treatment, this year.
+[12q] - 30.10 As reported by the official news agency Xinhua on 1 December 2004, "More than 10,000 AIDS patients have been given free anti-retroviral therapy, a kind of anti-virus treatment, this year.
 The total central government investment on HIV/AIDS amounted to about 390 million yuan (US\$47 million) in 2003.
 The budget for 2004 was 810 million yuan (US\$98 million), while budgeted international support reached to 421 million (US\$51 million) in 2004."
-[13q] As reported by the official People's Daily newspaper on 18 April 2005, the French NGO Médicins Sans Frontieres (MSF) has provided free medical aid to 260 AIDS patients and HIV carriers in China since late 2003, including anti-retroviral therapy to 160 patients in Guangxi province.
-[12ab] - 34.12 As reported by the Kaiser Network on 17 August 2006, "Some HIV-positive people develop resistence to first-line antiretrovirals, but second-line drugs are seven to 28 times as expensive as first-line drugs, according to Reuters.
+[13b] As reported by the official People's Daily newspaper on 18 April 2005, the French NGO Médicins Sans Frontieres (MSF) has provided free medical aid to 260 AIDS patients and HIV carriers in China since late 2003, including anti-retroviral therapy to 160 patients in Guangxi province.
+[12ab] - 30.11 As reported by the Kaiser Network on 17 August 2006, "Some HIV-positive people develop resistence to first-line antiretrovirals, but second-line drugs are seven to 28 times as expensive as first-line drugs, according to Reuters.
 In addition, commonly-used second-line antiretrovirals, including tenofovir and Abbott Laboratories' Kaletra, are not available in China.
 Abbott and China are negotiating a pricing deal on Kaletra, but an agreement is not expected soon, according to Reuters."
-[101d]

-DISCRIMINATION AGAINST HIV/AIDS SUFFERERS
+[95c]

+Discrimination against HIV/AIDS sufferers

-- 34.13 In September 2003, HRW published a report entitled, Locked Doors: The Human Rights of People living with HIV/AIDS in China, detailing the many obstacles that people faced when diagnosed as HIV positive in China.
-This report highlighted both the high level of ignorance about the disease, particularly in rural areas and the continued reluctance of local officials to fully implement central government initiatives.
+- 30.12 In September 2003, HRW published a report entitled, Locked Doors: The Human Rights of People living with HIV/AIDS in China, detailing the many obstacles that people faced when diagnosed as HIV positive in China.
+This report highlighted both the high level of ignorance about the disease, particularly in rural areas, and the continued reluctance of local officials to fully implement central government initiatives.
 [7f] In June 2005, HRW published a report entitled, Restrictions on AIDS Activists in China.
 This reported stated, "Even as NGO activity generally increases, activists and NGO staff continue to report constant state surveillance, a web of bureaucratic obstacles, and even open harassment in the course of doing their daily work."
-[7p] (Summary) - 34.14 As reported by the Global Health Council on 28 August 2004, "China's parliament passed a law Saturday banning the buying or selling of blood to prevent the spread of AIDS and outlawing discrimination against victims of infectious diseases, state media said."
-[56a] In response to this announcement HRW stated, "This law is long overdue.
-Now the Chinese government needs to ensure that violations are effectively monitored and that the law is enforced, said Joanne Csete, director of the HIV/AIDS Program of Human Rights Watch [on 30 August 2004]."
-[71] On 13 February 2006, the official news agency Xinhua announced that from 1 March 2006 new regulations designed to control the spread of HIV/AIDS will come into force.
+[7c] (Summary) - 30.13 As reported by the Global Health Council on 28 August 2004, "China's parliament passed a law Saturday banning the buying or selling of blood to prevent the spread of AIDS and outlawing discrimination against victims of infectious diseases, state media said."
+[56a] On 13 February 2006, the official news agency Xinhua announced that from 1 March 2006 new regulations designed to control the spread of HIV/AIDS would come into force.
 "According to the regulation, any working unit or individual cannot discriminate against people living with HIV/AIDS, AIDS patients and their relatives.
 Their rights of marriage, employment, medical care and education are protected by law."
-[13j]
+[13]